 - Reducing taxes and penalties by ensuring that the company’s transfer pricing policies comply with all requirements in the local jurisdiction, including meeting local documentation rules;

 - Providing support for recording no tax liabilities for tax exposures in the company’s financial statements pursuant to FIN 48;

 - Identifying opportunities to reduce the company’s global effective tax rate by restructuring multinational operations; and

 - Identifying ways to increase global supply chain efficiency by relocating operations or reorganizing legal entities.

 Transfer pricing is certainly subject to challenge.
 However, if properly approached and documented, results generally stand up to audit.

 Baker Newman Noyes has a team that focuses on transfer pricing issues and can assist in the documentation and planning for such transactions.
-Please contact Cristina Morera or Stuart Lyons of BNN’s international tax practice at 1.800.244.7444 if you would like to discuss further.
+Please contact Stuart Lyons, lead of BNN’s international tax practice, at 1.800.244.7444 if you would like to discuss further.

 1Habif, Arogeti & Wynne, LLP’s (HA&W) transfer pricing survey of small and mid-tier manufacturers.

 Disclaimer of Liability: This publication is intended to provide general information to our clients and friends.
 It does not constitute accounting, tax, or legal advice; nor is it intended to convey a thorough treatment of the subject matter.